 This post is also available in: Español (Spanish)

-Milk bark takes its common name from it poisonous latex which is common to it and so many euphorbs.
-Furthermore, Milk bark is an infrequent plant in the hammocks of south Florida.
+Drypetes lateriflora (Milk bark) takes its common name from it poisonous latex which is common to it and so many euphorbs.
+As a result, Milk bark is an infrequent plant in the hammocks of south Florida.
 Also, it is threatened in the wild in the state.
 It is a medium-sized tree, typically 20-30 feet tall, with small ascending branches.
-It has a reddish to light brown bark.
+It has a reddish to light brown bark, which is fairly distinctive from other hammock species; because of its patchy white marks that tend to appear on the trunk.
 Leaves are simple, alternate, thin, firm, entire, and ovate to lance-shaped with shiny dark leaves, 3-4 inches long.

-Furthermore, the flowers are small and inconspicuous, greenish-white in color; bees are pollinators and the tree is considered a honey plant.
+Furthermore, flowers are small and inconspicuous, greenish-white in color; bees are pollinators and the tree is considered a honey plant.
 Fruits are very small fuzzy red berries that attract birds.
-Milk bark can be grown from seed.
+Drypetes lateriflora (Milk bark) can be grown from seed.
 In cultivation, the tree prefers moist, well-drained sandy or limestone soils with some surface humus.
 It is a recommended tree for creating natural landscapes, providing food and cover for wildlife, and is used in habitat restoration.
-The glossy green leaves and red fruits make milk bark an attractive choice for an accent or specimen tree in a wide range of garden settings.
+For landscaping purposes the glossy green leaves and red fruits make milk bark an attractive choice for an accent or specimen tree in a wide range of garden settings.